Workplace campaign combats distracted driving and promotes eco-friendly driving practicesAug 11th, 2009

 NETS is a partnership between the federal government and leading companies including Abbott, Amerifleet Transportation, Anheuser-Busch Companies, Chubb Group of Insurance, General Motors Company, Johnson & Johnson, Liberty Mutual Insurance Group, Nationwide Mutual Insurance, Monsanto, and UPS.

 “The Drive Safely Work Week campaign is designed for businesses of all sizes.
-Even companies with a robust fleet safety program find the campaign a great way to include everyone in safe driving awareness and practices,” said Maureen Mazurek, Director of Human Rights for Monsanto Company and Chairperson of NETS.
+Even companies with a robust road safety program find the campaign a great way to include everyone in safe driving awareness and practices,” said Maureen Mazurek, Director of Human Rights for Monsanto Company and Chairperson of NETS.

 NETS has created a web-based campaign kit providing easy-to-use tools that include downloadable messages, graphics and activities for each day of the campaign week.
 A highlight in this year’s campaign tool kit is an interactive distracted driving self-assessment that can be distributed via e-mail to employees.
 By answering a series of questions on driving behavior, employees discreetly learn how their driving habits rate on a scale developed by a panel of driving-safety experts.